Scania 4-series (bus)

 The Scania 4-series low floor city bus and coach range was introduced by Scania in 1997 as a successor to the 3-series bus range.

 The 4-series bus range was first presented in September 1996, when the integral low-floor city bus OmniCity was revealed.
-Production of the chassis range started in second half of 1997, and by the end of 1998 all worldwide production facilities had changed from 3-series to 4-series.
+Production of the chassis range started in the second half of 1997, and by the end of 1998 all worldwide production facilities had changed from 3-series to 4-series.
 Unlike the 3-series, which was a range of 45 different chassis models, the 4-series is one basic chassis with different modular configurations depending on usage and customer needs.
 At launch there were a total of seven major configurations, presumably the F HB, K EB, K IB, L IB, L UB, N UA and N UB.
 These were later followed by the F HA, K UB, L IA, L UA and N UD.
-The first letter describing the position of the engine, and the last two letters describing areas of use.
-In marketing of the 4-series, Scania have generally only used the engine position (F/K/L/N), the engine displacement (9/11/12) and the series number (4), which is why we know them as F94, F114, K94, K114, K124, L94 and N94.
+The first letter describes the position of the engine, and the last two letters describe areas of use.
+In the marketing of the 4-series, Scania has generally only used the engine position (F/K/L/N), the engine displacement (9/11/12) and the series number (4), which is why we know them as F94, F114, K94, K114, K124, L94 and N94.

 The 4-series was superseded in 2006 by the new Euro IV compliant bus and coach range consisting of the K-series, N-series and F-series.
 Some 4-series products have been available for a couple of years after this.